jintaoww/jintaoww.github.io/_pages/publications.md

 Funded by NSFC and FDCT under Grant 0087/2022/AFJ.

-Student Investigator, in charge of the design of transceiver, beamforming and prototype realization.
+*Student Investigator*, in charge of the design of transceiver, beamforming and prototype realization.

 - **Oct.
 2020 - Sep.
 2022**: Analysis and Optimal Design of Simultaneous Wireless Information and Power Transfer in IoT Networks

 Funded by FDCT under Grant  0036/2019/A1.

-Student investigator, in charge of the prototype verification of wireless information and energy transmission based on NI USRP.
+*Student investigator*, in charge of the prototype verification of wireless information and energy transmission based on NI USRP.